solana-foundation/developer-content/content/guides/token-extensions/permanent-delegate.md

 ---
 date: Dec 06, 2023
+seoTitle: "Token Extensions: Permanent Delegate"
 title: How to use the Permanent Delegate extension
 description:
-  "With Token Extensions, it's possible to specify a permanent account delegate for a mint.
-This authority has **unlimited** delegate privileges over any account associated with that mint, meaning that it can burn or transfer any amount of tokens."
+  "Token Extensions allow you to specify a permanent account delegate for a mint with unlimited delegate privileges over any account associated with that mint, including burning or transferring any amount of tokens."
 keywords:
   - token 2022
   - token extensions